SammysHP/rampinglight/README.md

 If "start on high" is enabled, the light starts with the highest level and ramps down.

-Enable "freeze on high" to stop ramping when reaching the highest level.
+Enable "freeze on ramp end" to stop ramping when reaching the lowest or highest level.

 ### Fixed level UI